-24 Kooky Facts About the Film "Beetlejuice"
+24 Facts About the "Beetlejuice" Movie

 Tim Burton's 1988 beloved cult classic film Beetlejuice stars Michael Keaton as the devious titular character.
 Since its release, the film has become a fan-favorite for Halloween.
 With an impressive cast including Winona Ryder, Alec Baldwin, and Geena Davis, Beetlejuice became a critical and box office success.
 Let's take a look at 24 kooky facts about the film.